Python Logic for Detecting MCL Exceedances in Real Time

 )

 Detection is only half of the compliance lifecycle.
 When an exceedance is flagged, the system must route the event deterministically, degrade gracefully on downstream failures, and give operators an immediate resolution path.
-The routing layer combines a circuit breaker, a dead-letter queue, and multi-channel dispatch.
+The routing layer combines a circuit breaker, a dead-letter queue, and multi-channel dispatch — the same fault-tolerance posture used on the ingestion side when handling missing sensor readings without triggering false violations.

 import asyncio